Careers Information, Advice and Guidance

 Impartial Careers support

-The Warriner School invests in the services of professional (level 6) careers advisers to support appropriately with extra careers advice.
-Individual appointments can be arranged where this support is required.
+The Warriner School invests in the services of a professional (level 6) careers adviser to support appropriately with extra careers advice.
+All students in Year 11 have an appointment designed to equip them with the skills to determine their own future.
+Individual appointments can be arranged where additional support is required.
 Appointments are booked through their tutor.

 In addition to 1:1 careers appointments in school we have teamed up with the National Careers Service to offer appointments with careers advisers.
 The National Careers Service webchat service can be found here: https://nationalcareers.service.gov.uk/contact-us